 Academics from CQUniversity’s SMART Grid Research Group have met with various Queensland power providers and engineers to discuss the future infrastructure needs and novel technologies around renewable energy.

-CQU Engineering researchers Associate Professor Sanath Alahakoon, Senior Post-Doctoral Research Fellow Dr Umme Mamtahina and representatives from research partner Belash Pty Ltd, held a workshop in Enoggera, Brisbane, looking at how the cutting-edge technologies they are developing are shaping the future of renewable energy integration.
+CQU School of Engineering and Technology researchers Associate Professor Sanath Alahakoon, Senior Postdoctoral Research Fellow Dr Umme Mamtahina and representatives from research partner Belash Pty Ltd, held a workshop in Enoggera, Brisbane, looking at how the cutting-edge technologies they are developing are shaping the future of renewable energy integration.

-Engineers from Energy Queensland, and researchers from other national universities heard about the research into energy storage and state-of-the-art dSTATCOMs that regulate voltage and improve power quality in modern electrical distribution networks.
+Engineers from Energy Queensland, and researchers from other national universities heard about the research into energy storage and state-of-the-art Distribution Static Compensators (dSTATCOMs).

-A DSTATCOM (Distribution Static Compensator) is a power electronic device that injects or absorbs reactive power into a distribution grid to improve power quality by regulating voltage, reducing flicker, and mitigating harmonics.
+A dSTATCOM is a device that injects or absorbs reactive power into a distribution grid, improving power quality by regulating voltage, reducing flicker and mitigating harmonics.

-Assoc Prof Alahakoon said CQU has been working with Belash for many years, researching and improving the capabilities of the dSTATCOM technology and the presentation aimed to share the research with the state’s professional engineers in the energy sector and representatives from the research community.
+Assoc Prof Alahakoon said CQU had been working with Belash for many years, researching and improving the capabilities of dSTATCOM technology.

 Belash Pty Ltd CEO Bevan Holcombe said his company develops dSTATCOM technology for the Australian and international markets.